 A Bit About Mark Stromenberg:

 I grew up in small towns in Nova Scotia and southwestern Ontario, to a father who was a minister/mental health professional, and a mother who was a reservist/baker extraordinaire.
 Following Strathroy District Collegiate Institute, I focused my education on theology, counselling, mental illness, and youth work, through Heritage College & Seminary and various other courses, conferences, and certifications.

 I began working with Cambridge Youth For Christ/Youth Unlimited in 2010, working with at-risk teenagers.
 During that time, I created and built a live performance & recording program, called Brierdale Recording & Productions, utilizing music, performance, and mentorship to build confidence, social skills, and musical abilities.
 During this time, I also volunteered as the young adults pastoral leader at Calvary Pentecostal Assembly, weekly connecting with and investing into young people.

 It was while working with the at-risk teenagers in the Christopher-Champlain community of Cambridge that I became aware of the enormous need for myself and those around me to learn how to help others through thoughts of suicide and struggles with mental illness.
 Recognizing this—and the role others played when I was suicidal—I sought out training in suicide intervention and mental health first aid.
 Since then, I have become certified as an Applied Suicide Intervention Skills (ASIST) trainer with LivingWorks Education, and developed several presentations to advocate for those with mental illness and to equip communities to better respond to and support those struggling with mental health concerns.
 In 2017, I transferred over to Guelph Youth For Christ (Youth Unlimited | YFC Highlands).

-Since 2014, I have spoken to over 3300 students, parents, and leaders, mostly in small groups, including over 50 presentations in 2018 alone.
+Since 2014, I have shared a message of hope to thousands of students, parents, and leaders, speaking and training roughly 50 times a year.
 This has included classrooms, conferences, churches, parent groups, and college lectures.